MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-disk-encryption-profile-settings.md

       - **Allowed**

     - **Configure BitLocker recovery package**
-      - **Password and Key** (*default*) - Include both the BitLocker recovery password (used by admins and users to unlock protected drives) and recovery key packages (used by admins for data recovery purposes) in Active Directory.
+      - **Password and Key** (*default*) - Include both the BitLocker recovery password that's used by admins and users to unlock protected drives, and recovery key packages that are used by admins for data recovery purposes) in Active Directory.
       - **Password only** - The recovery key packages might not be accessible when needed.

     - **Require device to back up recovery information to Azure Ad**
       - **Not configured** (*default*) - BitLocker enablement will complete even if recovery key backup to Azure AD fails.
 This can result in no recovery information being stored externally.
-      - **Yes** - BitLocker will not complete enablement until recovery keys have been successfully saved to Azure Active Directory.
+      - **Yes** - BitLocker won't complete enablement until recovery keys have been successfully saved to Azure Active Directory.

     - **User creation of recovery password**
       - **Blocked** (*default*)